 Most sites and public places in Israel are modern and clean, including most restrooms.
 Restrooms are usually called a WC, which stands for Water Closet, a European term.
 Some restrooms at churches or holy sites charge a fee of 1 or 2 shekels.
 You may want to carry a small pack of tissues or wipes with you.

-Hebrew is the main language of Israel, however English and Arabic are also widely spoken.
+Hebrew and Arabic are the official languages of Israel, however English is taught in Israeli schools and is widely spoken.
 Many stores and places of business throughout the country, including the airport and most roads, have signs in all 3 languages.
 It is very easy to communicate in English with most people you’ll meet, as the majority of Israelis speak it, even if not fluently.

 Although many people are happy to speak to you in English, it can really bring a smile to their faces when they hear foreigners trying to speak their language.
 Provided below are some helpful phrases in both Hebrew and Arabic should you want to give it a try!